nextstrain/sacra/README.md

 If uploading multiple files is necessary, the call can be altered to: `python src/run.py --infiles split_file_1.fasta split_file_2.fasta --source gisaid --test`.

 ## Explanation of options
-- `-v`, `--virus`:
+- `-v`, `--pathogen`:
-  - Virus species that will be processed in the dataset run.
+  - pathogen species that will be processed in the dataset run.
 To avoid errors, this should be present in `src/cfg.py`.
   - _Default:_ `seasonal_flu`
 - `-d`, `--datatype`:
   - Type of data that will be processed (i.e. sequence, titer, epi).
 To avoid errors, this should be present in `src/cfg.py`